TristanTerrier/HTML-code/README.md

 What we don’t do again if we had to do it again is not translate the site directment and write it in French.
 Otherwise I think that for the rest we know how to get by

-- Personal feedback of Romain
+- Personal feedback of Romain :

+During the first 2 sprints I found that our team shared the work well, the tasks were equitably distributed between each person, the project was on the whole what can be improved is our English and to finish what I won’t do if I had to start again it would be to not work enough.